Master of Science in

 Course Name

-This course provides a knowledge base for applying, analyzing, and evaluating the culturally competent provision of patient-centered care.
-Instruction will address diversity in global healthcare delivery systems while exploring various models and theories for guiding the development of culturally competent nursing.
+Provides a knowledge base for applying, analyzing and evaluating the culturally competent provision of patient-centered care.
+Diversity in the global healthcare delivery systems is addressed.
+Allows the graduate nursing students to explore various models and theories which guide the development of culturally competent nursing practice.

-This course develops your clinical decision-making skills.
-The focus is on comprehensive healthcare delivery, including health promotion, health maintenance, and the diagnosis and treatment of common acute and chronic illnesses.
-Coursework includes readings, lectures, class discussion, case studies, and supervised practice in multicultural settings.
-This course must be taken concurrently with FNP 683C, and both must be completed satisfactorily to progress further in the program.
+Development of clinical decision-making skills.
+Focus is the delivery of comprehensive health care, including health promotion, health maintenance, and the diagnosis and treatment of common acute and chronic illnesses.
+Assigned readings, lectures, class discussion, and case studies are used as well as supervised practicum in multicultural practice settings.
+FNP 683A and FNP 683C must be taken concurrently and both completed satisfactorily to progress.

-This course prepares you to perform the advanced practice roles of manager, clinician, educator, researcher, and consultant in providing primary care services to underserved populations.
-The course must be taken concurrently with FNP 685C, and both must be completed satisfactorily to progress further in the program.
+Prepare students to perform the advanced practice roles of manager, clinician, educator, researcher and consultant in the provision of primary care services across the lifespan to under-served populations.
+FNP 685A and FNP 685C must be taken concurrently and both completed satisfactorily to progress.

-This concentrated residency experience provides you the opportunity to critically assess, plan, intervene, and evaluate nursing experiences related to individuals, aggregates, and nursing systems.
-Coursework requires 240 clinical hours of preceptored/field experience.
-This course must be taken concurrently with FNP 685A.
+Concentrated residency experience in which the student will critically and accurately assess, plan intervene and evaluate nursing experiences related to the care of individuals, aggregates, and nursing systems.
+Required 240 preceptored/field experience clinical hours.
+FNP 685A and FNP 685C must be taken concurrently.
 Grading is S/U only.

-This capstone course allows you to demonstrate the integrated knowledge from core, core clinical, and clinical coursework in the Master of Science in Nursing, Family Nurse Practitioner program.
-You’ll compile and interpret information from previous FNP courses into a scholarly paper.
-In addition, you’ll successfully pass an exam designed to mirror the national board certification examination for family nurse practitioners.
+Students demonstrate integration of knowledge from the core, core clinical, and clinical coursework in the MSN-FNP Program.
+The compilation and interpretation of information from previous courses is demonstrated in a scholarly paper and successfully passing an exam which mirrors the national board certification examination for Family Nurse Practitioners.

 Learning Outcomes